 You can legally own a home without obtaining homeowners insurance.
-Unlike car insurance, which is a legal requirement in most states, there are no state or federal laws that require you to insure your home.
+Unlike car insurance, which is a legal requirement in most states, no state or federal laws require you to insure your home.
 That being said, you may still have to obtain home insurance–not because of the government but because of your mortgage lender.

 Your lender is, essentially, investing in your home with you, and they will want to protect their investment.
 When you’re looking for a loan or refinancing your home, you may be asked to provide proof of homeowners insurance before getting approved for funds.
 Depending on where you live, your lender may ask you to purchase additional policies, such as flood insurance, as standard home insurance policies do not typically cover these events.

 According to the Consumer Financial Protection Bureau, your mortgage lender is allowed to buy home insurance on your behalf and charge you for that cost.
 You may not like the policy they pick, though, as it could be more expensive or offer less coverage than what you would purchase yourself.
-This could easily drive up the cost of your monthly mortgage payments without giving your home the protection it needs.
+This could quickly drive up the cost of your monthly mortgage payments without giving your home the protection it needs.

 What Happens If You Don’t Have Home Insurance?

 Not having home insurance is akin to gambling with your house.
 You’re betting that nothing bad will happen to your property.
 Still, many things that can damage your house — like theft, vandalism, and natural disasters — are entirely out of your control.
-If you’re incredibly lucky, nothing will happen.
+If you’re fortunate, nothing will happen.
 But if you aren’t, you could face serious consequences, including:

 - Unable to make repairs: Natural disasters can cause significant damage to your home and property.
 You can do your best to prepare for some disasters, such as hurricanes, but others, like earthquakes and wildfires, can come swiftly and escalate with little warning.
-Homeowners insurance can help you pay for repairs, or in extreme instances, cover the cost of rebuilding or purchasing a new home.
+Homeowners insurance can help you pay for repairs or in extreme instances, cover the cost of rebuilding or purchasing a new home.
 Without that protection, you could have to spend thousands, if not hundreds of thousands, to repair or rebuild your house.

 - Vulnerable to legal action: You can be held liable for any accidents that occur on your property.
 If a child gets hurt while playing in your yard, your dog bites someone, or a visitor slips on your slick walkway, the injured party could sue you.
 This leaves all of your assets, including your home, vulnerable.
 Most homeowners insurance policies offer some liability coverage to protect you should anything like this happen on your property.